info201b-wi2018/ch02-command-line/exercise-1/README.md

 touch test-file.r

 # Open "test-file.r" (from the terminal) and edit it
+# note: you can use the generic opening commands, or the name of the
+# program you want to open it with
 open test-file.r
+# or alternatively:
+# rstudio test-file.r

 # Edit in a text-editor of your choice